yushdotkapoor/AutoPull/README.md

 ## How it works

 AutoPull adds cron job to crontab that calls the autopuller resource configuration (.autopullrc).
-The same file gets run in an .*rc file.
-This can be a .zshrc, .bashrc, or .ashrc file.
-If one of these rc files does not get called when a new Terminal window opens, you may have to configure it to do so in the /etc/profile or /etc/.profile file.
+The crontab will run from the user's crontab file, wherever that may be located.

 When a repository is added to the .autopullrc file, it calls git pull on the repository.